RILUCK/Face-Recognition-System-OpenCV-Python/README.md

 The next time you see RISHABH or see a picture of his face, your mind will follow this exact process:

+1 **Face Detection**: Look at the picture and find a face in it.

+2 **Data Gathering**: Extract unique characteristics of Kirill’s face that it can use to differentiate him from another person, like eyes, mouth, nose, etc.

+3 **Data Comparison**: Despite variations in light or expression, it will compare those unique features to all the features of all the people you know.

+4 **Face Recognition**: It will determine “Hey, that’s my boy RISHABH!”